mszoke01/ArduinoDueArbitraryWaveformGeneratorAndController/README.md

 2) The analogue wave output is taken from DAC0.
 Pin 7 for square wave output.
 3) In the Serial Monitor type x and then press Enter to access Extra commands for each wave shape.

-Example Serial Monitor commands:  Type x0 then Press enter.
+Example Serial Monitor commands:  Type x0 then press Enter.
 This will show you a list of all variables you can change on the sine wave in the Serial Monitor.
 To change a variable, the Serial Monitor command format is number then variable command (i.e. try -0.5 as the number and x0a is the command for sine wave amplitude).
-So in the Serial Monitor type -0.5x0a and press enter to change the variable for sine amplitude which will reduce the amplitude and invert the wave.
-Then type xx and press enter to update all waves with all variable changes.
-Type w to change to other wave forms.
-For more commands type ? and press enter.
+So in the Serial Monitor type -0.5x0a and press Enter to change the variable for sine amplitude which will reduce the amplitude and invert the wave.
+Then type xx and press Enter to update all waves with all variable changes.
+To change to other wave forms type w and then press Enter.
+For more commands type ? and then press enter.

 Analogue wave max freq: 100kHz.
 Square wave max freq: 42MHz.
 Duty cycle adjustable from 0% to 100%